sethcottle/littlelink/README.md

 ![Publish](https://cdn.cottle.cloud/littlelink/Deployment.svg)

 No need for gulp, npm, or anything else to make LittleLink work—it uses the bare essentials.
 You can automatically fork and deploy LittleLink with [Vercel](https://vercel.com/), [Netlify](https://www.netlify.com/), or [Amplify](https://aws.amazon.com/amplify) using the button below.
-LittleLink is also easy to host through [GitHub Pages](https://pages.github.com/) or on your homeserver, CDN, or or other frontend hosting services.
+LittleLink is also easy to host through [GitHub Pages](https://pages.github.com/) or on your home lab server, CDN, or other frontend hosting services.
 To edit, all you need is a little basic HTML knowledge to add a link to the exisiting buttons or you can create your own.
 See our [adding custom buttons to your own fork wiki](https://github.com/sethcottle/littlelink/wiki/Adding-custom-buttons-to-your-own-fork).
+It's simple, promise. 🤞

 ---